OfficeDev/VBA-content/VBA/Access-VBA/articles/ado-for-visual-c-plus-plus-syntax-index-with-import.md

 This index is a cross-reference to the ADO Language Reference based on Microsoft Visual C++ and the  **#import** directive.

-This particular index was derived by compiling a program with the  **#import** directive against the ADO .dll, then reformatting the *.tlh file that was generated.
+This particular index was derived by compiling a program with the  <strong>#import</strong> directive against the ADO .dll, then reformatting the <em>.tlh file that was generated.
 Only information about methods, properties, and events was preserved.
 The alternative syntax declared for each property is listed by the corresponding "" directive.
-You are strongly encouraged to read [Visual C++ ADO Programming](http://msdn.microsoft.com/library/117c4fad-8c11-5e3a-ea0c-18811e87475f%28Office.15%29.aspx) for more information.
+You are strongly encouraged to read <a href="http://msdn.microsoft.com/library/117c4fad-8c11-5e3a-ea0c-18811e87475f%28Office.15%29.aspx" data-raw-source="[Visual C++ ADO Programming](http://msdn.microsoft.com/library/117c4fad-8c11-5e3a-ea0c-18811e87475f%28Office.15%29.aspx)">Visual C++ ADO Programming</a> for more information.
-Method and property syntax in Visual C++ with the  **#import** directive is listed for the following elements:
+Method and property syntax in Visual C++ with the  **#import</em>* directive is listed for the following elements:

 - [ADO Collections](collections-visual-c-plus-plus-syntax-index-with-import.md)